joshcooper6/joshcooper6/README.md

 # Hi, I'm Joshua Cooper! 👋

-## Expanding my tech career one Javascript method at a time.
+<b>Expanding my tech career one Javascript method at a time.</b>

-### Currently a portfolio of projects using React and TailwindCSS as primary frameworks.
+Currently building a portfolio of projects using React.js and TailwindCSS as primary frameworks.